pallene-lang/pallene/README.md

 the [EditorConfig](https://editorconfig.org/) plugin in your favorite text editor.

-THis project uses 4 spaces for indentation, and tries to limit each line to at most 80 columns.
+This project uses 4 spaces for indentation, and tries to limit each line to at most 80 columns.

 ### Using a linter.